Date of Award

 The greatest value from this study is that it leads to additional questions for further research.
 The lack of significance on outcomes of general patient demographics indicates that other factors may influence patient compliance with colon preparation for colonoscopy and procedure completion.

 Truett, Rebecca, "What Patient Related Factors Negatively Impact Patient or Procedure Outcomes in Screening Colonoscopy?"
 (2012).
 Nursing Theses and Capstone Projects.
-Paper 146.
+146.